redhat-cip/dci-control-server/README.md

 ## Getting started

-If you are using the development environment provided [here](https://github.com/redhat-cip/dci-dev-env) you can directly start at step 5.
+### 1. Use dci-dev-env

+We recommend you to install the [development environment](https://github.com/redhat-cip/dci-dev-env) provided by the DCI team

+### 2. Manual installation

 To run the api in development mode follow those steps:

 1.  clone the repository: <http://softwarefactory-project.io/r/dci-control-server>
-2.  ensure that a postgresql database is running and accessible on the URI defined in the `src/settings.py` (if no database is running see [database installation]())
+2.  ensure that a postgresql database is running and accessible on the URI defined in the `src/settings.py` (if no database is running see **Database installation**)
 3.  install the python requirements: `pip install -r requirements.txt`
 4.  run the dev server: `./bin/runtestserver`
-5.  provision the database: `python bin/dci-dbprovisioning` (BEWARE: it will erase the previous db)
+5.  provision the database: `./bin/provision_database` (BEWARE: it will empty the previous db)

 ## Database installation